Known affectionately as the “Prexies,” the 1938 Presidential series is a favorite among stamp collectors.

 The series was issued in response to public clamoring for a new Regular Issue series.
 The series that was current at the time had been in use for more than a decade.
 President Franklin D. Roosevelt agreed, and a contest was staged.
 The public was asked to submit original designs for a new series picturing all deceased U.S. Presidents.
 Over 1,100 sketches were submitted, many from veteran stamp collectors.
 Elaine Rawlinson, who had little knowledge of stamps, won the contest and collected the $500 prize.
 Rawlinson was the first stamp designer since the Bureau of Engraving and Printing began producing U.S. stamps who was not a government employee.

-Martin Van Buren
+Birth ofMartin Van Buren

 After Jackson and Calhoun parted ways over the South Carolina secession threat, Van Buren was Jackson’s first choice for Vice President.
-Van Buren returned to the U.S. in July 1832, just after the very first Democratic National Convention which nominated him as Jackson’s Vice President.
-In their bid for the office, Van Buren showed strong support for an expanded naval system and rejection of the U.S. Bank and nullification, which was a state challenge to federal authority.
+Van Buren returned to the US in July 1832, just after the very first Democratic National Convention which nominated him as Jackson’s Vice President.
+In their bid for the office, Van Buren showed strong support for an expanded Naval system and rejection of the US Bank and nullification, which was a state challenge to Federal authority.
 The pair won by a landslide.

-As Jackson’s term in office neared its end, he was determined to get Van Buren elected and continue his legacy.
+When Jackson’s term in office neared its end, he was determined to get Van Buren elected and continue his legacy.
 Van Buren was pitted against three Whig candidates.
 William Henry Harrison sought to win over the Western voters, while Daniel Webster was popular in New England, and Hugh Lawson had the support of the South.
 Unanimously nominated by the 1835 Democratic National Convention, Van Buren spoke frankly against slavery and the United States Bank, while calling for stricter laws in regard to abolitionist literature.
-Van Buren’s election to the presidency was a victory not only for himself, but for Jackson and the Democratic party.
+Van Buren’s election to the presidency was a victory not only for himself but for Jackson and the Democratic Party.

-Upon his succession to the presidency, Van Buren declared his plan to “follow in the footsteps of his illustrious predecessor,” keeping all but one of Jackson’s cabinet members.
+Upon his succession to the presidency, Van Buren declared his plan to “follow in the footsteps of his illustrious predecessor,” keeping all but one of Jackson’s Cabinet members.
 However, Van Buren was ill-equipped to deal with the Panic of 1837 and spent the majority of his term trying to resolve it.
 He supported lower tariffs and free trade and instituted a system of bonds for the national debt.
-Despite his attempts, his party was so split that Independent Treasury proposal of 1837 was not passed until 1840.
+Despite his attempts, his party was so split that the Independent Treasury proposal of 1837 was not passed until 1840.
 Additionally, many states could not pay their state bonds, which led to numerous complaints from London.
 This led to negative coverage of America in the British press.

 Van Buren faced more foreign difficulties during the Caroline Affair in December 1837 in which Canadian rebels began using New York bases to attack the Canadian government.
-The Canadian government then crossed the border to the U.S., burning the Caroline, which the rebels had received from American sympathizers.
+The Canadian government then crossed the border to the US, burning the Caroline, which the rebels had received from American sympathizers.
 The death of one American led to a flood of anti-British feeling.
 After Van Buren closed down rebel bases, he tried to institute neutrality laws, but the majority of Americans sided with the rebels.

 Van Buren’s foreign policy woes continued as he attempted to settle financial disputes with Mexico diplomatically rather than by force.
 Van Buren refused to enter into a war, forcing him to make some unpopular decisions.
 In the Amistad case, he sided with the Spanish government, which demanded the return of kidnapped slaves.
 He also presided over the Trail of Tears, the removal of the Cherokee tribe from Georgia, Tennessee, Alabama, and South Carolina to the Oklahoma territory in 1838.